bryckbost/memdash/README.md

 # Memdash [![Build Status](https://secure.travis-ci.org/bryckbost/memdash.png)](http://travis-ci.org/bryckbost/memdash) [![Dependency Status](https://gemnasium.com/bryckbost/memdash.png)](https://gemnasium.com/bryckbost/memdash)

-A dashboard for your memcache. **This is a work in progress,** but aims to provide a little insight into your application's memcached servers.
+A dashboard for your memcache.

 ![Screenshot of memdash](https://github.com/bryckbost/memdash/raw/front-end/screenshot.png)

-## Installation

-Add this line to your application's Gemfile:

-    gem 'memdash'

-And then from the console, run:

-    $ bundle

-Or install it yourself as:

-    $ gem install memdash

-## Usage
+## Installation and Usage with the Supported ORMs

+Memdash supports the following backends:

+* ActiveRecord
+* MongoMapper
+* Mongoid

+### ActiveRecord

-To begin using Memdash, run the following:
+To begin using Memdash, add the gem to your Gemfile and run `bundle`:

+    gem 'memdash-activerecord'

+Once that's been done, run the generator and migration with:

     $ rails g memdash:active_record
     $ rake db:migrate

 The generator will create a table (`memdash_reports`) to store a serialized column of statistics from your cache servers.

+### MongoMapper

+All you need to do is add the gem to your Gemfile and run `bundle`:

+    gem 'memdash-mongo_mapper'

+### Mongoid

+Add the gem to your Gemfile and run `bundle`:

+    gem 'memdash-mongoid'

 From this point onward, any calls to the cache should generate statistics and shove them into that table.
 But don't worry, Memdash won't actually write to the database on every call.
 Instead, it caches the stats within memcache for a minute and writes when it needs to.